pyOpenSci/handbook/reference/meeting-notes/2021/2021-05-17-software-review-scipy-notes.md

     - ask them to do things that aren't code contributions like run through a tutorial and raise issues, etc.
   - Open science labs - they do hae training materials already in (spanish?)

-Challenges with mentored sprints
+Challenges with mentored sprints:

-- getting envt setup
+- getting environment setup
 - knowing what issue to work on

 ## Outcomes

-we will go to scipy and SPY
+We will go to scipy and SPY

 ducky app for video chat?!